preames/public-notes/riscv/vector-idioms.rst

 Shuffles (Rearranging Elements)
 ===============================

-We have a bunch of known shuffles with lowerings which are better than general vrgather.
+We have a bunch of known shuffles with lowerings which are better than general vrgather.vv.
 A few that have native hardware support (see ISA manual):

 * Vector Select
 * Slide Up and Down